-If a baby is born with Sickle Cell, they may not show symptoms until about 6 months after birth.
+If a baby is born with sickle cell, they may not show symptoms until about six months after birth.
 At the first doctor’s visit, the doctor will typically do a blood test to establish their normal hemoglobin level.
 Additional blood tests may occur at future visits to check hemoglobin levels and make sure that the red blood cell count is not too low (anemia).
 A doctor might also suggest additional tests to check for possible complications of the condition.
 If your doctor does not do these tests, ask for them.

 All rights reserved.

 This website is intended for U.S. residents.

 The information provided is for educational purposes only and is not intended to replace discussions with a healthcare provider.